 Monk and autobiz sign partnership for damage recognition

-The aim of the agreement is to combine the advanced image-based damage recognition technology of French start-up Monk with the experience of autobiz, a European leader in the automotive quotation.
+The aim of the agreement is to combine the advanced image-based damage recognition technology of French start-up Monk with the experience of autobiz, a European leader in the automotive valuation.
 This product is the result of joint R&D between the two companies.

-Damage recognition within reach of smartphone
+Damage recognition within smartphone reach

-Indeed, during a trade-in, the professional has to manage several constraints: be quick and efficient in dealing with the customer, record all the vehicle's costs accurately in order to control repair costs, generate a detailed description to resell the trade-in vehicles more quickly, and finally, calculate the trade-in and resale prices as safely and accurately as possible in order to optimise margins.
+Indeed, during a trade-in, the professional has to manage several constraints: be quick and efficient in dealing with the customer, record all the vehicle's costs accurately in order to control reconditioning costs, generate a detailed description to resell the trade-in vehicles more quickly, and finally, calculate the trade-in and resale prices as safely and as accurately as possible in order to optimise margins.